 Corporate Governance Code

-The Directors of the Board believe that an engaged Board and an effective committee structure facilitate the good governance of the entire Group, and ensure an appropriate framework for its continued success and growth.
-In order to sustain the strong corporate culture, the Board has established an Audit Committee, a Remuneration Committee and a Nomination Committee; each with formally delegated duties and responsibilities.
+The Directors of the Board believe that an engaged Board and an effective committee structure facilitate the good governance of the entire Group and ensure an appropriate framework for its continued success and growth.
+The Board has established an Audit and Risk Committee, a Remuneration Committee and a Nomination Committee; each with formally delegated duties and responsibilities.

 The role of the Chairman is to lead the Board and be responsible for its governance, performance and effectiveness.
 The Chairman sets the tone for the Company and ensures that the links between the Board and the executive team, as well as between the Board and the shareholders, are strong and efficient.

-In recognising the importance of high standards of corporate governance, integrity and business ethics, the Directors of the Board have chosen to apply the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
-The QCA Code focusses on the pursuit of medium to long-term value for shareholders through the delivery of an efficient, effective and dynamic management framework, accompanied by good communication.
-A description of how the Group applies the 10 governance principles of the QCA Code is provided below.
-Further information on our compliance with the QCA Code and our corporate governance is provided in Alpha’s Annual Report 2019.
+In recognising the importance of high standards of corporate governance, integrity and business ethics, we continue to apply the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
+Further information on how the Board applies the recommendations of the QCA code, and on the Group’s governance structure, is provided in Alpha’s Annual Report 2020.

 The business model and strategy of the Group are set out in full on pp 20‒25 of the Annual Report 2019.
 The business model and strategy, and any amendments thereto, are developed by the Chief Executive Officer and the executive team (represented in the Alpha Global Management Board); and approved by the Board.
 The Board oversees the execution of the Group strategy by the executive team.